Mentoring the Next Generation

 Context

-As a graduate of Texas Tech University’s Human Factors Psychology Program in 2019, I was asked in the Spring of 2021 to sponsor a project for the Graduate Course “Human Factors Methodology.”
-The goal of the project was for students to research a UX methodology that the alumni would like to know more about, but may have not had the time to research it themselves.
+As a 2019 graduate of Texas Tech University’s Human Factors Psychology program, I was invited in Spring 2021 to sponsor a project for the graduate-level Human Factors Methodology course.
+The objective was for students to research a UX methodology that alumni were interested in learning more about but had not yet had the time to explore in depth.

-As mentioned in the Stakeholder Interviews Project, I had recently joined IBM’s Automation team, where I was on a team that conducted research on the newly acquired RPA tool.
-One of the first things when I did when I joined the team was conduct stakeholder interviews.
+As mentioned in the Stakeholder Interviews Project, I had recently joined IBM’s Automation team, where I was on a team that conducted research on a newly acquired RPA tool.
+One of the first things I did when I joined the team was conduct stakeholder interviews.
 Following the stakeholder interviews, I conducted a Stakeholder Workshop in order to identify research questions that key RPA stakeholders had about the project.

 Timeframe: Spring Semester